nlasheras/aoc-2022/README.md

 ### Day 14

 After a couple rough days, today I had a smoother experience with the exercise.
 Since I remember last year Origami puzzle, this time I assumed that using the grid won't be a good idea and started from having the rock walls in an array and then keeping a list of the "resting" sand (I ended up switching it to a `BTreeSet` for part 2, when there is much more sand to worry about).
 My initial implementation wasn't very clean, so the easiest way to solve part 2 was to duplicate the function and just hack the floor part there.
 I then later done the proper cleanup to have a helper `World` struct.

+### Day 15

+Today it has been pretty tricky puzzle.
+The implementation was pretty straight-forward, but I needed a tip for part 2.
+I was maybe too stubborn trying to map other previous puzzles and didn't realize that if there is only one point, there is something that could be inferred from it.